hammady/butt/README.md

 ```

 The most notable argument above is the first `-v` which mounts a host path inside
-the container so that generated logs, recordings, stream titles are all read/written
+the container so that generated logs and recordings are all read/written
 to the host.
 The other mount `-v /tmp/.X11-unix:/tmp/.X11-unix:rw` is also required
 for X forwarding to work (to display BUTT on the main display, requires a locally running X server).
 You may override the `DISPLAY` environment variable to use a different display.
 Note also that `--device /dev/snd` is important as it makes the audio
 devices on the host available to the container.
 This has been tested on Ubuntu Linux.
 Windows and macOS hosts are not supported because docker does not run natively on them.
+Note that you cannot run BUTT in swarm mode because it doesn't support devices or privileged mode.

 ## Production